Abrishges/ticketing/README.md

   * AVAILABLE, HOLD(temporarily on hold, i.e on the cart), RESERVED (For future purchase) , SOLD

    ### Event:
 Event class facilitate process of keeping event details up-to-date for all available events for sellers and consumer.
-Seller sale tickets based on event type.Each event have unique event name eventId.
+Seller sale tickets based on event type.Each event have unique event name and eventId.
 In order to ensure that event information displayed on their various web sites (for event discovery), we need to implement event retrieve and update methods.
 In data base we can have event table/schema.
 We can also tie events with season.
 For this project event methods are not implemented

   ### AvailableSeats:
 AvailableSeats class provides seat availability information so that we can serve more relevant results.
 It contains all the available seats for that event.
-EventId, sectionId, rowId, seatNum uniquely identify each available seat.
+EventId, sectionId, rowId, and seatNum uniquely identify each available seat.
 Seat availability services or API calls will provided availability information to the caller.
 The availability of the seats on seller web site seat mapping can also be updated frequently to ensure seller doesn't select seats that are already sold or reserved seats.
 Having separate service and table in the data base will make availability discovery simple.